livecode/livecode-ide/notes/feature-8.0-dp-3_ide.md

 Finally if present, the svgicon attribute will be used to display an icon for the widget in the tools palette, taking precedence over the included icon resources.

+# Standalone Settings

+A field has been added to the Copy Files tab of the standalone settings which is populated with the list of currently installed extensions.
+All selected extensions from this list are included in standalones and loaded when the standalone is launched.
+'Use' dependencies are automatically calculated and included along with the top-level widget.